minoa-lang/reference/src/lexical-structure/names.md

 Unlike most languages, Minoa support what are so-called _extended names_, these are special locations where names are allowed to start with a digit.
 Extended names are allowed in the following cases:
+- a [path] segments, as long as it is not the first segment
 - fields
 - names in [field access expressions]